woxe1/transas_simulator/1_main_elements_of_simulator.md

 -------------------------

 **Tanker is a special type of vessel for carrying liquids, especially mineral oils in bulk.**
+This is an Afromax tanker (LCC MAN B&W 6S60MC-C).
+It's length about two hundred and fifty meters, Average speed is about fifteen knots.
+This tanker uses diesel engine for propulsion.

 Model A consists of a bottom tabs where we can navigate through different places onboard the tanker:
 <div align="center">